avaframe/AvaFrame/docs/moduleOut3Plot.rst

 -------

-* plot with three panels showing the specified peak field, the reference peak field, and their difference including a text box with absolute Mean, Max and Min of the difference
+* plot with three panels showing the specified peak field, the reference peak field, and their difference including a text box with absolute Mean, Max and Min of the difference as well as a histogram and the cumulative density function of the differences
 * plot of a cross- and a longprofile of the two datasets
 * list with full file paths of the generated plots